seng350/course/project.md

 - As in iteration 1/2

 ## 5. Final Demo
-During the last week of class, schedule some time with me and the TAs to show your final project, and walk us through the code/design.
+During the last week of class, demo your final project, and walk us through the code/design.
+In lab.

-### Other aspects to keep in mind
+Walk us through your user stories and QAS, and briefly explain your development process.
+The demo should have a script to save time and keep organized.

+Be prepared to explain how your project works from a design perspective, and what key challenges you faced.

 ### Deliverables

 Presentation must be attended by all group members, all of whom may be asked questions about the project.

 ### Marking Guide